AlexandreYembo/study-training/Design_Patterns/Creational/04-Singleton/readme.md

 # Singleton
 ### Motivation
-###### This pattern solves two problems at the same time, violating the Single Responsability Principle:
     1- Ensure that a class has just a single instance.
         - For some components it only makes sense to have one in the system: eg. Database repository (object access database)